meta-boy/hojo/README.md

 The release APK will be generated at `app/build/outputs/apk/release/`

-## E-Paper Device Configuration
+## XTEINK X4 Device Configuration

-The app is configured to connect to e-paper devices with the following default settings:
+The app is configured to connect to the XTEINK X4 e-paper display with the following default settings:

 - **SSID**: `E-Paper`
 - **Password**: `12345678`